+Who doesn’t love rainbows?
+This free rainbow embroidery pattern is sure to add some color and fun to any gallery wall or nursery and the pattern is free to download!
 Lately, my absolute favorite embroidery stitch has been the turkey stitch.
-I’m all about making my embroidery pop and come to life, and this stitch literally pops off of the fabric.
-It gives so much texture to any embroidery and looks really complicated…but it really isn’t!
-Here’s a tutorial on how to make the turkey work stitch as well as a free embroidery pattern you can use to practice. 🙂
+I’m all about making embroidery pop and come to life, and this stitch literally pops off of the fabric.
+It gives so much texture to any embroidery, and while it may look a bit complicated…it really isn’t!

 Disclaimer: This post contains affiliate links, which means if you purchase a product through a link I’ve provided, I get a small commission at no extra charge to you.
 I only recommend products I would use and love!